The Department of Communication and Rhetorical Studies boasts an amazing community of more than 2,000 active alumni.

 Evin Floyd Robinson ’12 is a technology consultant for one of the world’s largest technology consultant firms.
 He also is co-founder New York on Tech, a non-profit that teaches underrepresented students how to be successful in the technology space.
 Robinson was also a 2016 Forbes Under 30 Change the World Competition finalist.

 Coaching basketball isn’t all about muscle.
-CRS alum Michael Hopkins ’93 and assistant coach of Syracuse University’s men’s basketball has to make a lot of speeches and presentations.
+CRS alumnus and basketball coach Michael Hopkins ’93, former member of Syracuse University’s men’s basketball coaching staff, has to make a lot of speeches and presentations.
 If it wasn’t for the CRS classes he took as a student, Hopkins wouldn’t have the ability to communicate a message as effectively and be where he is today.

 Marc Mason ’12 found the skills needed to succeed in a high-pressure industry through the CRS program, which trained him for the workforce and provided practical skills for every day.